chipsalliance/Caliptra/CaliptraWGTechnicalCharter.md

 - **Voting** Members: Only the Voting TAC Members cast the votes for all decisions below that require a TAC vote.
 Where TAC quorum may be needed, only a quorum of Voting TAC Members is required.
-Voting TAC Members are responsible for membership decisions in the TAC.
+Voting TAC Members are responsible for membership decisions in the TAC, and trademark-related decisions.

 All members of the TAC share oversight responsibilities for miscellaneous code that does not fall in any of the categories above, and for documentation files.